 All of this is important to help clients make the right decisions concerning both exterior and interior design of their properties, but it goes much further than that.
 It helps them identify and fix any potential problems prior to construction, such as where to put electrical outlets, and many other details concerning optimal functionality and safety.

 It goes without saying that a 3D artist working in architecture must have some architectural knowledge.
 Good interior design skills are definitely a plus, as they can help a 3D artist create compelling visualizations.
 However, architectural knowledge related to quantitative and qualitative features of the spaces they are designing is an absolute must, as it helps them produce enticing designs that truly speak for themselves.

 The gaming industry is another very popular choice for 3D artists these days.
 Game art is a major selling point for games because it’s what creates first impressions, and compels people to play a particular game.
 The gameplay is obviously very important, but visuals truly are the primary selling point.
 If a game doesn’t look very aesthetically-pleasing, most gamers simply walk away.

 That’s where game artists come in.
 There’s a multitude of them, each with different specializations, but 3D game artists are some of the most sought-after nowadays.

-They use 3D modeling software to create various characters, textures, backgrounds, objects, colors, lighting, and the environment – all in 3D.
+They use 3D modelling software to create various characters, textures, backgrounds, objects, colours, lighting, and the environment – all in 3D.
 They can create realistic human and animal characters with authentic facial animation, fantastical creatures, and authentic landscapes, as well as special effects that make games realistic and immersive.

 They need to have excellent design skills for creating compelling, life-like gaming environments, as well as great programming skills for creating functional 3D games.